-For those who cannot afford the lavish prices for air transfers, buses are a terrific option.
-Within cities and towns, dalla dalla (community minibuses), boda boda (motorcycle taxis) and bajaji (tuk-tuks) are all cheaper than conventional taxis.
-Then there are trains on Tanzania's modest rail network, and boats linking the islands in the Indian Ocean and towns along Lake Victoria and Lake Tanganyika.
+For those who cannot afford the lavish prices of air transfers, buses are a terrific option.
+Within cities and towns, dalla dalla (community minibuses), boda boda (motorcycle taxis), and bajaji (tuk-tuks) are all cheaper than conventional taxis.
+Then there are trains on Tanzania's modest rail network, boats linking the islands in the Indian Ocean, and towns along Lake Victoria and Lake Tanganyika.

-Flying is the fast way to get around Tanzania
+Flying is the fastest way to get around Tanzania

 Tanzania has three international airports served by a wide range of international and regional airlines (with particularly good connections to other parts of Africa and the Gulf).
 In Dar es Salaam, Julius Nyerere International Airport is the busiest international hub, with connecting flights to regional airports and private airstrips all over Tanzania.